open-telemetry/opentelemetry.io/content/en/blog/2022/announcing-opentelemetry-demo-release.md

 To that end, we’ve built a framework for implementing [failure scenarios](https://github.com/open-telemetry/opentelemetry-demo/blob/main/docs/README.md#scenarios) gated by feature flags.
-In addition, we include pre-configured dashboards and walk-thrus on how to read and interpret the telemetry data each service emits to discover the underlying cause of performance regressions in the application.
+In addition, we include pre-configured dashboards and walk-thrus in our docs on how to read and interpret the telemetry data each service emits to discover the underlying cause of performance regressions in the application.

 Another goal of this demo is to streamline the ability of vendors and commercial implementers of OpenTelemetry to have a standardized target for building demos